ir-rafio/Vegetable-Classification-and-Quality-Assessment/README.md

 We would also like to acknowledge _Google Colab_ for providing an excellent platform for executing the project and [VegNet](https://data.mendeley.com/datasets/6nxnjbn9w6) for providing the dataset used in this project.

-Special thanks to our teacher, [Sabbir Ahmed](https://www.researchgate.net/profile/Sabbir-Ahmed-28), for introducing us to the paper "Fruit Quality Assessment with Densely Connected Convolutional Neural Network".
+Special thanks to our teacher, [Sabbir Ahmed](https://www.researchgate.net/profile/Sabbir-Ahmed-28), for introducing us to the paper **[Fruit Quality Assessment with Densely Connected Convolutional Neural Network](https://arxiv.org/pdf/2212.04255.pdf)**.
 Their guidance and insights derived from the paper have greatly influenced the development and direction of this project.